David-again/ATCSim_Legacy/Readme.md

 I concentrated more on the design phase of this software development project, based on the premise that “excellent design yields a high quality software product that achieves the three core internal software qualities of maintainability, reusability, and (easy) understandability, thereby facilitating upgrade and adaptability and extending its life span.” – C.S.
 French

 ## Contributions are welcome
-I am really eager to see this project improved upon, or perhaps "translated" into a modern programming language. 😎
+I am in the process of redesigning the project for development in a modern environment.
+ReactJS is being considered for implementation.
+Contributions are welcome! 😎